robinweser/react-controlled-form/docs/introduction/Motivation.md

 **Instead of shipping predefined components with lots of built-in features, we instead give you the right abstractions to create your very own forms.**

 The only built-in React component is the wrapping `<form>` element itself.
-Apart from that, we give provide useful functional HOCs ([Higher-Order Components](Higher order components)) which help you to create all your form components right away.
+Apart from that, we provide useful functional HOCs ([Higher-Order Components](Higher order components)) which help you to create all your form components right away.